yamachu/n8n-nodes-google-identity-auth/README.md

 3. Copy the generated API key
 4. Ensure that the "Key restriction" is set to "None" or it can access the "Identity Toolkit API" and "Token Service API"

+The generated accessToken is automatically refreshed when a 401 response is received.
+However, the generation of the accessToken is not guaranteed if a 401 response is not returned.

 ## Compatibility

 Tested with n8n version: 2.3.5